SalomePlatform/adao/doc/en/advanced.rst

 #.
 The dimension of the state vector is more than 2 or 3.
 #.
 Unitary calculation of user defined direct function "last for long time", that is, more than few minutes.
 #.
 The user defined direct function doesn't already use parallelism (or parallel execution is disabled in the user calculation).
 #.
-The user defined direct function doesn't requires read/write access to common resources, mainly stored data or memory capacities.
+The user defined direct function avoids read/write access to common resources, mainly stored data, output files or memory capacities.
+#.
+The observers added by the user avoid read/write access to common resources, such as files or memory.

 If these conditions are satisfied, the user can choose to enable the internal parallelism for the numerical derivative calculations.
 Despite the simplicity of